Convention on Environmental Impact Assessment in a Transboundary Context

 The Convention on Environmental Impact Assessment in a Transboundary Context, also known as the Espoo Convention, was adopted in 1991 and came into force in 1997.
 (Espoo is a city in Finland.)
 It has the aim of preventing environmental damage and threats from transboundary developments.
 Examples include irrigation and diversion of watercourses, oil refineries, power stations, radioactive waste processing and storage, large-scale projects for construction, pipelines, bridges and dams.
 As well as the environmental impacts, developments of this type can also bring changes in community lifestyles and social values.

 Generally, an EIA is a means of supporting sustainable development, depending on how the assessment is carried out.
-The great majority of countries in the world have adopted mandatory regulations.
+The great majority of countries in the world, including Ethiopia, have adopted mandatory regulations.
+The Espoo Convention was signed and ratified by the Ethiopian parliament and has led to several regulations and proclamations in order for it to be applicable under Ethiopian law.